-In Section~\ref{mainresults}, we present our main results on stability and convergence of $N$-timescale SA and in Section~\ref{proof}, we provide the complete analysis of stability and convergence of these recursions.
-In Section~\ref{sec_app}, we present two gradient temporal difference learning algorithms with momentum that involve three and four timescale updates respectively.
-We show here the verification of our assumptions in Section~\ref{notassum} for the three and four timescale recursions and also show empirically that the proposed momentum methods outperform their vanilla counterparts.
-Finally, we present concluding remarks as well as potential directions for future research in Section~\ref{conclusion}.
+In Section~\ref{mainresults}, we present our main results on stability and convergence of $N$-timescale SA. { We then provide brief descriptions of several applications of our results in reinforcement learning and provide a proof sketch of the main results.} Next in Section~\ref{proof}, we provide the complete analysis of stability and convergence of these recursions. { In Section~\ref{sec_app}, we present complete stability and convergence analysis of several reinforcement learning algorithms using our new results for multi-timescale updates.
+We first start with a policy evaluation algorithm, Gradient Temporal Difference (GTD) learning with heavy-ball momentum, where the momentum term introduces an intermediate timescale and yields a three-timescale recursion.
+When the momentum parameters are properly chosen, our framework guarantees almost sure convergence of all iterates—including the momentum state—to the standard GTD solution without requiring additional boundedness assumptions.
+We also show empirically that the proposed momentum methods outperform their vanilla counterparts.
+Next we apply our framework to off-policy actor–critic algorithms with a baseline, where the actor, critic, and baseline updates evolve on separate timescales.
+Without using projections, we show that the iterates remain stable and converge under standard assumptions by verifying that the recursion satisfies our structural conditions.
+Finally, we extend our analysis to constrained policy optimization in the average-reward setting, where the actor, critic, and dual variables evolve on three distinct timescales, and we verify that the resulting dynamics satisfy the conditions of our general theorem.} We present concluding remarks as well as potential directions for future research in Section~\ref{conclusion}.